 Many of our academic programs hold visit weekends in the spring before the acceptance-of-offer deadline.

-If you have not received information about visiting your degree program, ask the program’s director of graduate studies.
+If you have not received information about visiting your degree program, ask the program’s director of graduate school.

 This assures other talented students may be admitted if you decline.